AzonInc/Doorman/docs/en/guide/what-is-doorman.md

 - Solid-state relay for switching up to 40V (max.
 2.5A), ideal for older intercom systems
 - External Button (G + BTN)
 - Bridge rectifier for bus-wire input to correct polarity
-- TCS bus communication for functions like opening the front door and detecting the doorbell
+- TC:BUS communication for functions like opening the front door and detecting the doorbell
 - Can be used as a Nuki Bridge with the [Nuki Bridge Firmware](firmware/nuki-bridge-firmware).
 Note that this firmware is incompatible with the Nuki app, but it works with the Home Assistant app.

 ## Interested in Buying One?